Thomas Mallon: Early life and education

-Writing career
+Career

-Mallon's writing style is characterized by wit, charm and a meticulous attention to detail and character development.
-His nonfiction often explores "fringe" genres—diaries, letters, plagiarism—just as his fiction frequently tells the stories of characters "on the fringes of big events".
+Mallon's writing style has been described as characterized by wit, charm and attention to detail and character development.
+His nonfiction often explores "fringe" genres – diaries, letters, plagiarism – just as his fiction frequently tells the stories of characters "on the fringes of big events".

-A Book of One's Own, an informal guide to the great diaries of literature, was published in 1984 and gave Mallon his first dose of critical acclaim.
-Richard Eder, writing in the Los Angeles Times (28 November 1984) called the book "an engaging meditation on the varied and irrepressible spirit of life that insists on preserving itself on paper."
-In A Book of One's Own, Mallon covers a wide range of diarists from Samuel Pepys to Anais Nin.
+A Book of One's Own, an informal guide to the great diaries of literature, was published in 1984 and gave Mallon his first measure of critical acclaim.
+Richard Eder, writing in the Los Angeles Times, called the book "an engaging meditation on the varied and irrepressible spirit of life that insists on preserving itself on paper."
+In A Book of One's Own, Mallon covers a wide range of diarists from Samuel Pepys to Anaïs Nin.
 He explained his enthusiasm for the genre by saying: "Writing books is too good an idea to be left to authors."
 The success of A Book of One's Own won Mallon a Rockefeller Fellowship in 1986.
+The book's unexpected success earned Mallon tenure at Vassar College, where he taught English from 1979 to 1991.